 What Types of Diseases Can Asbestos Cause?

-There are 2 major asbestos-related disease types: Noncancerous (benign) and cancerous (malignant).
-Even if a disease is benign, it can still become life-threatening if left untreated.
+Asbestos exposure can cause cancer, like mesothelioma and lung cancer, and noncancerous conditions like asbestosis.
+Even if a disease is noncancerous, it can still become life-threatening if left untreated.

-Any amount of asbestos exposure can lead to either benign or malignant disease.
-Not everyone who is exposed to asbestos will become sick, however.
+Any amount of asbestos exposure can lead to noncancerous (benign) and cancerous (malignant) conditions.
+Not everyone who is exposed to asbestos will become sick.
 Exposure does increase a person’s lifelong risk of developing one or more asbestos-related diseases.

 Key Facts About Asbestos-Related Diseases